suryashch/3d_modelling/reducing-mesh-density/analysis.md

 After
 ![Cylinder Example After Decimation](img/cylinder_decimated.png)

 We can see that the overall general shape of the object has been maintained, but finer details like the smoothness of the circle have been lost.
-For such basic shapes, a high decimation ratio will not necessarily affect the overall shape.
+For such basic shapes, a higher decimation ratio will not necessarily affect the overall shape.
 However, this is object dependent and may not work as well for complex objects.

-In this example, we compress a basic mesh of a human foot using the Decimate Modifier with Ratio = 0.1
+In this example, we compress a basic mesh of a human foot using the `decimate` modifier with `Ratio` = 0.1

 ![Mesh model of human foot before and after compression](img/foot_comparison.png)